havenwood/xpool/docs/unhandled_exceptions.md

-__UNHANDLED EXCEPTIONS__
+__ABSTRACT__

-A unit of work may fail whenever an exception is raised that it does not handle.
+A unit of work may fail whenever an exception is left unhandled.
 When this happens xpool rescues the exception, marks the process as "failed", and re-raises the exception so that the failure can be seen.
+Finally, the process running the unit of work exits, and pool is down one process.
+A failed process can be restarted and interacted with, though, so it is possible to recover.

 __DETAILS__